 Implementing new ways of thinking and being able to put ideas into practice are key elements of becoming a successful engineer.
 You can study at UWA to become an engineer via a number of pathways.
 The Engineering program at UWA has been developed in consultation with industry to equip students with the skills to succeed in their future careers.
 To become a professionally qualified engineer, you’ll complete five years of study, consisting of a three-year undergraduate degree with an Engineering Science major, followed by a two-year Master of Professional Engineering.

 Choose a three-year bachelor's degree with a major in Engineering Science to begin your professional pathway.
-You'll then complete a two-year Master of Professional Engineering (MPE) where you can specialise in one of seven disciplines:
+You'll then complete a two-year Master of Professional Engineering (MPE) where you can specialise in one of eight disciplines:

 - Electrical and electronic

 - UWMEA (Arts)

 UWMEB (Biomedical Science)